sangeethnandakumar/Twileloop.EntraWrapper/README.md

 | IEntraAuthorizationResolver   | Allows you to define which request to pass and which to block | `Twileloop.EntraID` gives a hit to this interface with enough information and executes your custom code to perform authorization.
 You can write custom code that checks for roles, scopes etc.. `Twileloop.EntraID` will deliver parsed JWT token, current running policy against [Authorize], HttpRequest etc.. so you can make the decision and inform back/return with a boolean indicating allow or block.

 ## Hope the above is clear.
 Let's create 3 classes to implement these 3 interfaces
-Create classes to implement your custom logic on different triggeres.
-Check to below code for each interface functions
+Create concrete classes to implement your custom logic.
+Check the below code-snippets for each interface functions

-### 1. IEntraEventLogger (My custom way to write logs)
+### 1. IEntraEventLogger (Here I prefer to channel incoming logs to Console window)
 ```csharp
 public class MyLogger : IEntraEventLogger
 {